itsoneiota/circuit-breaker/README.md

 	$this->breaker = CircuitBreakerBuilder::create('myService')->withCache($cache)->build();

-Where `myService` is the name of my service, and `$cache` is an `\itsoneiota\cache\Cache` instance.
+Where `myService` is the name of a service you depend on, and `$cache` is an `\itsoneiota\cache\Cache` instance.
 All circuit breakers using the same cache and service name will share their statistics and will be open and closed together.

 ### Isolating Remote Service Calls
 So, let's say we're calling a remote service, and we want to protect ourselves from it having a bad day.